ubccr/hpc-toolset-tutorial/xdmod/README.md

 #### Hierarchy

 Open XDMoD supports a three level hierarchy.
-In this tutorial we use a University Type Hierarchy.
+In this tutorial we use a hierarchy configuration that is typical of the organizational structure in a University.

 Decanal Unit -> Department -> PI Group